What is Risk-Weighted Asset?

 Advantages

-- Ensures that banks and financial institutions have a minimum capital maintained to be safe during times of uncertainty.
+- Ensures that banks and financial institutions have a minimum capital maintained to be safe during uncertainty.

-- As per the Basel Committee on Banking Supervision, it helps banks in achieving capital adequacy goals.
+- The Basel Committee on Banking Supervision helps banks achieve capital adequacy goals.

 - It reduces the risk of foreseeable risks